 We are currently unable to 3D print more than one filament within a single part.

 Create strongly fastened 3D-printed parts and enclosures with heat-set inserts.
 Also sometimes referred to as threaded inserts, heat-set inserts work by softening the surrounding material as they are being installed.
 Once a heat-set insert is installed, the plastic surrounding the insert is locally stronger, and establishes a secure bond between the metal insert and the thermoplastic.

 Protocase stocks brass heat-set inserts in both long and short options.
 Click here to learn more.

 We currently stock black-colored filament.
 However, we are happy to order additional filament colors based on your requirements, for an additional lead time and cost.

 The term "infill" refers to the structure of the inside of the object.
 The infill determines the strength and weight of part.
 The higher percentage for infill, the heavier and more dense of an end product - and an increase cost in manufacturing time.

 The density of the infill can range in 5% increments from 0-100%.
 The standard infill percentage is 15%.

-Protocase offers grid infill as its manufacturing standard.
+Protocase offers rectangular infill as its manufacturing standard.